 Drill with Stands increased of Singles:

-- Reduce drilling time when reaming to the bottom in sloughing shales or cleaning to bottom.
+- Reduce drilling time when reaming to the bottom in sloughing shales or cleaning to the bottom.

-- Reduce drilling time during hole-opening and underreaming procedures, because the drilling string does not have to be laid down or stands broken down when changing holes sizes.
+- Reduce drilling time during hole-opening and under-reaming procedures because the drilling string does not have to be laid down or stands broken down when changing hole sizes.

-- Reduce drilling time when reaming undergauge hole, or reaming full stabilisers into the hole for the first time.
+- Reduce drilling time when reaming under gauge hole or reaming full drilling stabilizers into the hole for the first time.